 The Nepean Triathlon bike course reverted to a previous course for this year’s event, a challenging ride with a variety of different sections.

-Analysing a number of bike power profiles from the Nepean Triathlon you can see different cycling behaviour which result in different performances for both riding and running off the bike.
+Analysing several Nepean Triathlon Bike Power Profiles, you can see different cycling behaviour which results in different performances.
+For both riding and running off the bike.

 For the Power profiles below, Pink/Purple is Power in watts, Yellow represents Cadence and Red is Heart Rate.
 The black dashed line is the athletes Functional Threshold Power (FTP – the maximal power output that an athlete can sustain over 60 mins.
 It can generally be related to the lactate threshold of an athlete).